A Premier Uranium Explorer in Canada’s Athabasca Basin

 ALX Uranium Corp.
-(TSXV:AL; FSE:6LLN;OTC:ALXEF) has built a strong portfolio of prospective uranium properties totaling over 140,000 hectares in the world’s highest grade uranium district, Saskatchewan’s Athabasca Basin.
-The company is actively exploring on its projects with a focus on integrating modern exploration techniques with historical data to identify high-priority drill targets.
+(TSXV:AL;FWB:6LLN;OTC:ALXEF) has built a strong portfolio of prospective uranium properties totaling over 200,000 hectares in one of the world’s richest uranium districts, Saskatchewan’s Athabasca Basin.
+The company is actively exploring its projects with a focus on integrating modern exploration techniques with historical data to identify high-priority drill targets.

 - One of the strongest portfolios of uranium properties in the Athabasca Basin; drill‐ready projects and targets on trend with existing discoveries.

 - Large land package in a district with well‐established infrastructure and low geopolitical risk.

 - Exploration philosophy integrates modern techniques with historical database.

 - Denison has committed to $12 million in exploration expenditures at Hook-Carter.

 - The 2019 winter drill program at Hook-Carter encountered favorable geology and initial geochemical results are returning significant concentrations of uranium pathfinder elements.

 - Exploration in 2018 completed at Newnham Lake, Lazy Edward Bay, Argo, Perch and Tango properties.

 - ALX Uranium has the opportunity to acquire up to a 51 percent participating interest in the Close Lake uranium project.

 - New nickel and cobalt projects acquired in Saskatchewan.